 Do you have questions about job searching or navigating the interview process you’d like answered?
 You’ve come to the right place.
-Each month, we’re featuring a question that’s frequently asked by job candidates and the answer we’ve shared with them.
-This month’s question comes from a job seeker who wants to know in what month do most companies hire.
+In our Ask a Recruiter series, we share a question that’s frequently asked by job candidates and the answer we’ve shared with them.
+This question was from a job seeker who wanted to know what month most companies hire.

 Is there a better time of year to apply for jobs?
 I have always heard that the summer months are not the best time nor around the major winter holidays.
 If this is the case, what month do most companies hire?